microsoft/semantic-kernel/samples/apps/copilot-chat-app/scripts/README.md

   [Learn more about possible values for this parameter](https://learn.microsoft.com/en-us/azure/active-directory/develop/msal-client-application-configuration#authority).
 - *Azure OpenAI or OpenAI API Key*
   - This is your API key for Azure OpenAI or OpenAI
-- An updated [`appsettings.json`](../webapi/appsettings.json) file.
-At a minimum, you must fill out the `Completion` and `Embedding` sections per the instructions in the comments.

-For more information on how to prepare this data, [see the full instructions for Copilot Chat](../README.md).

 ## 1. Configure your environment
 ### Windows